tonianr/graphSEG2/README.md

-# graphSEG2: a Python based interactive Seismic Refraction Graphing Toolset.
+# graphSEG2: a Python based interactive Seismic Refraction Graphing Toolset

 The use of seismic refraction datasets is crucial to Near-surface geophysical explorations and are often used to delineate depths to bedrock.
 This project will utilize the Obspy python framework to read SEG2 refraction datasets and plot interactive stream datasets using the matplotlib.pyplot.ginput function.